dansmyers/Algorithms/README.md

 ### Challenge Projects

 I've posted the first challenge project on GitHub.
-There will be one more, plus a more in-depth reflective writing assignment before the end of the semester.
+There will be at least one more, plus a more in-depth reflective writing assignment before the end of the semester.

 ## Content Delivery and Office Hours